PhyberApex/typescript-lightning-talks/09-return-type-of-object-functions/src/slides.md

 # Thank You!

-Remember: TypeScript's type system choices are designed to ensure type safety!
+Remember: TypeScript's type system is about compile-time safety in a dynamic world!

 <!--
-Thank you all for your attention today!
+Thank you for joining me in this exploration of TypeScript's type system!

-We've explored some fundamental aspects of TypeScript's type system and why certain design decisions were made.
-Understanding these principles helps us write better, more type-safe code.
+We've seen how TypeScript's design decisions around Object.keys reflect the reality of JavaScript's dynamic nature.

-Remember that TypeScript's choices around Object.keys and Object.entries are deliberate and important for maintaining type safety.
-While they might sometimes seem inconvenient, they protect us from subtle runtime errors.
+Understanding these fundamentals helps us write better TypeScript code and make more informed decisions about type safety.

-Keep exploring TypeScript's type system - there's always more to learn!
+Keep exploring TypeScript's type system - there's always more to discover!
 -->